twfarland/don/README.md

 It is inspired by the use of lisp s-expressions to compose html, and by the use of pure javascript as a templating language ala Coffeekup, but it primarily makes use of js array and objects to represent html.

-Don templates are functions that return nested arrays (where variables are attached to 'this', like in Coffeekup)
+Don templates are functions that take an object and return normal js data adhering to a certain form.

-Template functions are transformed into html by Don.render()
+These template functions are transformed into html by Don.render()

 All examples given in Coffeescript unless otherwise noted.